St Kilda, Scotland: Nature conservation

 On his death on 14 August 1956, the Marquess of Bute's will bequeathed the archipelago to the National Trust for Scotland provided they accepted the offer within six months.
 After much soul-searching, the executive committee agreed to do so in January 1957.
 The slow renovation and conservation of the village began, much of it undertaken by summer volunteer work parties.
 In addition, scientific research began on the feral Soay sheep population and other aspects of the natural environment.
 In 1957 the area was designated a national nature reserve.

 In 1986 the islands became the first place in Scotland to be inscribed as a UNESCO World Heritage Site, for its terrestrial natural features.
 In 2004, the WHS was extended to include a large amount of the surrounding marine features as well as the islands themselves.
 In 2005, St Kilda became one of only two dozen global locations to be awarded mixed World Heritage Status for both "natural" and "cultural" significance.
 The islands share this honour with internationally important sites such as Machu Picchu in Peru, Mount Athos in Greece and the Ukhahlamba/Drakensberg Park in South Africa.

-St Kilda is a Scheduled Ancient Monument, a National Scenic Area, a Site of Special Scientific Interest, and was a European Union Special Protection Area.
+St Kilda is a Scheduled Ancient Monument, a National Scenic Area and a Site of Special Scientific Interest.
+The St Kilda archipelago and the seas surrounding it are a Special Protection Area.
+An additional Special Protection Area covers the seas off St Kilda beyond the Special Protection Area described above.

 Visiting yachts may find shelter in Village Bay, but those wishing to land are told to contact the National Trust for Scotland in advance.
 Concern exists about the introduction of non-native animal and plant species into such a fragile environment.
 In 2008 the National Trust for Scotland received the support of Scotland's Minister for Environment, Michael Russell for their plan to ensure no rats came ashore from the Spinningdale, a UK-registered/Spanish-owned fishing trawler which grounded on Hirta on 1 February.
 There was concern that bird life on the island could be seriously affected.
 Fortunately, potential contaminants from the vessel including fuel, oils, bait and stores were successfully removed by Dutch salvage company Mammoet before the bird breeding season in early April.

 St Kilda's marine environment of underwater caves, arches and chasms, offers a very challenging but superlative diving experience.
 Such is the power of the North Atlantic swell that the effects of the waves can be detected 70 m below sea level.